-Do you sometimes feel like you can’t breathe?
-If so, you may be suffering from an oxygen allergy.
 Oxygen allergies are relatively rare, but they can be very serious.

-In this blog post, we will discuss the symptoms of oxygen allergies and how to treat them.
+- Today let’s discuss the symptoms of oxygen allergies and how to treat them.
 We will also provide tips for avoiding exposure to oxygen allergens.

 It is possible to have an oxygen allergy because our body’s immune system can mistakenly identify oxygen as a harmful substance, and react by releasing histamines into the bloodstream.